atom/flight-manual.atom.io/content/getting-started/sections/updating-atom.md

 1. Click on "Help"
 2. Click on "Check for Update"
 3. Atom will begin to update if there are any updates available.
-If there are no updates available you will see a small confirmation window.
+If there are no updates available you will see a small window confirming no updates are available.

 #### Updating Atom in macOS